 Part Two of a Three-Part Series where we examine the evolving challenges of second requests, and the promise of AI to help.
 Our last post addressed the logistical challenges for antitrust counsel facing a second request review.
 This post will explore competing demands of growing scrutiny and growing risk.
-In a previous blog post, my

 Part I of a series where we examine what you’re up against, and follow up with the promise of AI to help.